julien6387/supvisors/docs/configuration.rst

 **Supvisors**' Rules File
 --------------------------

-This part describes the contents of the XML rules file declared in the ``deployment_file`` option.
+This part describes the contents of the XML rules file declared in the ``rules_file`` option.

 Basically, the rules file contains rules that define how applications and programs should be started and stopped, and the quality of service expected.